 2. How and what kinds of data are typically incorporated into energy modelling?

 Energy system models require general information about component technologies and their engineering and cost characteristics.
 Technologies such as windfarms, coal‑fired electricity generation, and high‑voltage transmission lines.
 Cost information is necessarily estimated in most cases because this information is normally commercially sensitive.
-Notwithstanding, the European Commission could collect cost and performance information under a public interest rationale and make key statistics available in generic form.
+Notwithstanding, the European Commission, as well as other governing agencies around the world, could collect cost and performance information under a public interest rationale and make key metrics available in generic form.
 Future costs and performance projections, sometimes also subject to technological learning, are necessarily speculative.

 Information on future climate patterns is sometimes required but this information can be readily sourced from the climate science literature and is not legally encumbered.